Th-Underscore/super_story_summarizer/README.md

 - Map details of specific subjects (i.e. each character has own list of details)
 - Add current event information (what is currently happening)
 - Add extreme short-term information (what is CURRENTLY happening)
-- Summarize context (i.e. style of narration, 2nd person vs 3rd person) - Save summary of context in specific branch of JSON file for future use
+- Summarize context (i.e. style of narration, 2nd person vs 3rd person) - Save summary of context in specific branch of config JSON file for future use
+- Summarize full histories (for old chats, allow summarizing certain # of messages at a time)

 ### Master Settings